Jeroen talks to Charlotte Wilson on the Sound Lounge:

 London based Jeroen Speak studied composition with Michael Finnissy and Jonathan Harvey at the University of Sussex where he completed a PHD in 2003.

-As a freelance composer, Jeroen is currently NZSM, Jack C Richards Composer in Residence at the New Zealand School of Music, and Composer in Residence with Orchestra Wellington.
+was an SPNM Shortlisted Composer, and New Voice at the BMIC.
+In 2013-14, Jeroen was composer in residence at the New Zealand School of Music, and Composer in Residence with Orchestra Wellington.

 His current interests include developing new intercultural communication projects between Eastern and western ensembles

 which is part of an ongoing collaborative project: SILK DIALOGUES.

 His other interests have recently extended to pedagogical works for piano and harp, the solo harp music will receive premieres at the 2018 Edinburgh International Harp Festival,